HazAT/react-native-source-map/README.md

 ============================================= 1 failed, 8 passed in 0.29 seconds ==============================================
 ```

-This shows that the source map test for Android are failing.
+This shows that the source map test for Android is failing.
-Both source code location on iOS and Android should be the same, even though the reported crash location can be different.
+Both source code location on iOS and Android should be the same (even though the reported crash location can be different).